Screening for Cancer

 • Keep newborns out of the sun.
 Sunscreens should be used on babies over the age of six months.

-There are no screening tests for skin cancer.
 Those at risk for skin cancer should have a skin exam by their doctors.
 A skin exam looks for abnormal moles, birthmarks, or other pigmented areas.
 If an area of skin seems abnormal, a doctor will likely complete a biopsy to determine if cancer cells are present in the area.

 Learn more about annual skin exams from ColumbiaDoctors experts.